utkarshcmu/grafana.org/content/blog/2018-05-11-timeshift-ep44.md

 +++

 ### Welcome to TimeShift
-[Grafana v5.1.2](https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_44) was released this week and includes an important bug fix for MySQL, plus an update for GDPR compliance.
+[Grafana v5.1.2](https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_44) is available and includes an important bug fix for MySQL, plus an update for GDPR compliance.
 See below for more details and the full release notes.

-Also, KubeCon + CloudNativeCon Europe 2018 videos are now available including talks from members of the Grafana Labs team.
-Links to these talks can also be found below.
+Also, KubeCon + CloudNativeCon Europe 2018 videos are now available including talks from members of the Grafana Labs team!
+Check out these talks below.

 If you would like your article highlighted in our weekly roundup, feel free to send me an email at [hello@grafana.com](mailto:hello@grafana.com).
 <br />